> Prices from: £ 475.00 per person

 > Distance: 80 miles (129 km)

 > Duration: 5 to 7 days according to choice

 > Availability: Any Start Date from March to October

 Speyside Way Highlights

-- A visit to Ballindalloch Castle, one of the most beautiful castles in Scotland
+- Visit the 'Pearl of the North' - Ballindalloch Castle, one of the most romantic castles in Scotland

-- Enjoying Aviemore and its vast array of outdoor activities
+- End your walk in the vibrant town of Aviemore with its vast array of outdoor activities

 The Speyside Way is a long distance route which captures the spirit of Scotland.
 It generally follows the River Spey running from Buckie on the Moray Firth coast through the heart of Malt Whisky country to Aviemore in the heart of the Cairngorm Mountains.

 As you walk the Speyside Way through splendid scenery, from open coastlands and rich farmland to heather clad hills and ancient Caledonian forests, look out for the dolphins as you pass Spey Bay and pay a visit to see the ospreys at Loch Garten.

 This wonderful area is known as 'Scotland's larder', and is home to many attractive villages, castles and wildlife.
 Of course the main highlight is the opportunity to visit some of the most famous whisky distilleries in Scotland, including Glenfiddich, Glenlivet and the Macallan.